-One of the major problems that the service dog industry is facing today is the birth of the so-called fake dogs.
-But, are there any signs or proof on how to identify fake service dog from the real one?
+One of the major problems that the service dog industry is facing today is the birth of the so-called fake service dogs.
+But, are there any signs or proof on how to clearly identify a fake service dog from a real one?
 As pet owners or not, we need to be aware and know this information.
 Here, we will give you relevant information regarding this big doggy issue.

 PROBLEMS CREATED BY FAKE SERVICE DOG

-There are many negative impressions or feedback against people who take fake service dogs into public places.
+There is much negative feedback and bad impressions left by people who take fake service dogs into public places.
 The main concern here does not only lie on the own benefit of the handler of the fake service dog.
 Rather, it’s all about the danger that the animal may face.
-Other concerns are also about the danger that it may create for other people, and for legitimate service dogs.
+Other concerns are also about the danger that a fake service dog may create for other people, and for legitimate service dogs.

-Fake service dogs create a knot for service dog partners that are legally working in variety of ways such as:
+Fake service dogs create problems for service dog partners that are legally working in variety of ways such as:

-1. Bringing dogs without training in public areas and label them as a service dog
+1. Bringing dogs without training in public areas and labeling them as a service dogs

 Under the Air Carrier Access Act, as long as owners have an approval from a doctor or licensed therapist, airlines may permit animals giving emotional support on board flights.
 However, this law is ambiguous.
 The law doesn’t define which human afflictions need an emotional support animal during the flight.
 Therefore, many individual inaccurately affirm their dogs support them emotionally with just plain note from a physician.

-Moreover, people always place their dogs in push carts or let them slouch on the resto.
+Moreover, people tend to place their dogs in push carts or let them slouch on the resto.
 But, none of these is an approved behavior of service dogs.
-Other unacceptable behaviors that service dogs are not allowed to do are to get other people’s attention or to bark continuously.
+Other unacceptable behaviors that service dogs are not allowed to do are to seek other people’s or dog’s attention or to bark or whine continuously.
 Further, some owner also let the dog smell strangers.

 It is a threat to the reputation of legitimate service dogs when people claim to have a service animal that does not have proper training.
 This may also make it harder for people with working dogs to gain the respect of business owners.
 Also, respect from people in public places and the public, in general, may be harder to gain as well.